Requesting information we hold about you

 Timescales and response

-You will receive an acknowledgement within 3 working days and a full response within 40 calendar days from receipt of your request, from satisfactory proof of identity and from the information needed being requested.
+You will receive a letter of acknowledgement within 2 working days and a full response within 1 month from receipt of your request, from satisfactory proof of identity and from the information needed being requested.

 The response will explain if any information is being withheld from you and provide a reason why the information is exempt from being provided to you.